-The following nine factors (to establish high risks) are pointed out at pages 9-11: (i) Evaluation or scoring, including profiling and predicting; (ii) Automated-decision making with legal or similar significant effect; (iii) Systematic monitoring; (iv) Sensitive data or data of a highly personal nature; (v) Data processed on a large scale; (vi) Matching or combining datasets; (vii) Data concerning vulnerable data subjects; (viii) Innovative use or applying new technological or organisational solutions, like combining use of
+The following nine factors (to establish high risks) are pointed out at pages 9-11: (i) Evaluation or scoring, including profiling and predicting; (ii) Automated-decision making with legal or similar significant effect; (iii) Systematic monitoring; (iv) Sensitive data or data of a highly personal nature; (v) Data processed on a large scale; (vi) Matching or combining datasets; (vii) Data concerning vulnerable data subjects; (viii) Innovative use or applying new technological or organisational solutions, like combining use of finger print and face

-- the scope of the measure: is it sufficiently limited? number of people affected; whether it raises 'collateral intrusions', that is interference with the privacy of persons other than the subjects of the measure47; - the extent: how is the right restricted? amount of information collected; for how long; whether the measure under scrutiny requires the collection and processing of special categories of data48; - the level of intrusiveness, taking into account: the nature of the activity subjected to the measure (whether it affects activities covered by duty of confidentiality or not, lawyer-client relationship; medical activity); the context; whether it amounts to profiling of the individuals concerned or not; whether the processing entails the use of (partially or fully) automated decision making system with a 'margin of error' 49;
+- the scope of the measure: is it sufficiently limited? number of people affected; whether it raises 'collateral intrusions', that is interference with the privacy of persons other than the subjects of the measure; - the extent: how is the right restricted? amount of information collected; for how long; whether the measure under scrutiny requires the collection and processing of special categories of data; - the level of intrusiveness, taking into account: the nature of the activity subjected to the measure (whether it affects activities covered by duty of confidentiality or not, lawyer-client relationship; medical activity); the context; whether it amounts to profiling of the individuals concerned or not; whether recognition for improved physical access control, etc.; (ix) When the processing in itself "prevents data subjects from exercising a right or using a service or a contract.".

-finger print and face recognition for improved physical access control, etc.; (ix) When the processing in itself "prevents data subjects from exercising a right or using a service or a contract.".
+Annex I to the Guidelines provides for examples of sector-specific frameworks, for example "Data Protection Impact Assessment Template for Smart Grid and Smart Metering systems", available at:

-Annex I to the Guidelines provides for examples of sector-specific frameworks, for example "Data Protection Impact Assessment Template for Smart Grid and Smart Metering systems", available at: http://ec.europa.eu/energy/sites/ener/files/documents/2014 dpia smart grids forces.pdf.
+http://ec.europa.eu/energy/sites/ener/files/documents/2014\dpia\smart\grids\forces.pdf.